Mikanuji

 Mikanuji (みかん氏) is a Japanese manga artist.
+Her work includes the Yuri series Assorted Entanglements, which has been discussed by reviewers for its focus on adult relationships.

 Career

 Mikanuji made their professional debut in November 2016, with their work Now Loading...! serializing in Ichijinsha's Comic Yuri Hime, finishing in March 2017.
 The series was collected in one tankōbon volume in April 2017.

 In June 2017, Mikanuji began serializing the work Assorted Entanglements on their Twitter and pixiv pages.
 The series was picked up by Kadokawa in March 2019 and collected in multiple tankōbon volumes.

 Mikanuji has participated in various yuri anthologies, including Yuri Drill and Syrup: A Yuri Anthology.